Cocaine dependence: Withdrawal symptoms

-When used habitually, cocaine, because of its highly addictive nature, can change brain structure and function.
-Circuits within the brain structure, that play a part in stress signals become more sensitive.
+When used habitually, cocaine can change brain structure and function, resulting in addiction.
+Circuits within the brain structure that play a part in stress signals become more sensitive.
 When cocaine is not being used this increases an individual's displeasure and negative moods.
 In 1986, Gawin and Kleber led an important study on the withdrawal symptoms of cocaine users.
 In this study, three distinct phases were reported.
 These phases are the 'crash', 'withdrawal' and 'extinction'.
 The 'crash' phase or phase 1 occurs directly after cocaine is not being used anymore.
 Withdrawal symptoms for this phase are exhaustion, hypersomnia, no cravings to use, dysthymia, increased appetite, restlessness, and irritability.
-The second phase, or 'withdrawal' phase occurs 1–10 weeks after cocaine users quit, symptoms include: lethargy, anxiety, erratic sleep, strong craving, emotional lability, irritability, depression, poor concentration, and bowel issues.
-Finally the last phase or the 'extinction' phase occurs up to 28 weeks after discontinued use, symptoms include: episodic cravings and some dysphoria.
+The second phase, or 'withdrawal' phase occurs 1–10 weeks after cocaine users quit.
+Symptoms include lethargy, anxiety, erratic sleep, strong craving, emotional lability, irritability, depression, poor concentration, and bowel issues.
+Finally, the last phase or the 'extinction' phase occurs up to 28 weeks after discontinued use.
+Symptoms include episodic cravings and some dysphoria.

-Epidemiology and prevalence rates
+Epidemiology

 In the United States, past year cocaine users in 2019 was 5.5 million for people aged 12 or older.
 When broken into age groups, ages 12–17 had 97,000 users; ages 18–25 had 1.8 million users and ages 26 or older had 3.6 million users.